raghananth/eks-workshop/content/beginner/150_spotnodegroups/deployapp.md

 #### Configure Node Affinity for the services

-Open the deployment manifest of the frontend service in your Cloud9 editor - **~/environment/ecsdemo-frontend/kubernetes/deployment.yaml**
+1. Open the deployment manifest of the frontend service in your Cloud9 editor - **~/environment/ecsdemo-frontend/kubernetes/deployment.yaml**

-Edit the spec to configure NodeAffinity to **prefer** Spot Instances, but not **require** them.
-This will allow the pods to be scheduled on On-Demand nodes if no spot instances were available or correctly labelled.
+2. Edit the spec to configure NodeAffinity to **prefer** Spot Instances, but not **require** them.
+This will allow the pods to be scheduled on On-Demand nodes if no Spot Instances were available or correctly labelled.

-Open the deployment manifest for the backend services in your Cloud9 editor - **~/environment/ecsdemo-nodejs/kubernetes/deployment.yaml** and **~/environment/ecsdemo-crystal/kubernetes/deployment.yaml**
+3. Open the deployment manifest for the backend services in your Cloud9 editor - **~/environment/ecsdemo-nodejs/kubernetes/deployment.yaml** and **~/environment/ecsdemo-crystal/kubernetes/deployment.yaml**

-Edit the spec to configure NodeAffinity to **require** On-Demand Instances.
+4. Edit the spec to configure NodeAffinity to **require** On-Demand Instances.
 This will allow the pods to be scheduled on On-Demand nodes and not on the Spot Instances.

 For examples of Node Affinity, check this [**link**](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/#affinity-and-anti-affinity)